 TOTAL: GET TICKETS

-Pastry chef Ashley Boyd was raised in the food business, spending afternoons and evenings at her mother’s restaurant as a child, later working in various positions as age allowed.
+Pastry Chef Ashley Boyd oversees dessert programs at both the Beard Award-nominated Heritage Food & Drink in Waxhaw NC, and Charlotte NC mainstay 300 East Restaurant.
+Boyd was raised in the food business, spending long afternoons at her mother’s restaurant as a child, later working in various positions as age allowed.
 Here she caught “the bug” that would lead her back into the industry after 6 years of study in Fine Arts and Art Education.

 After graduating from the School of the Art Institute of Chicago, Boyd quickly returned to restaurant work.
-At her first kitchen job, a Brazilian Churrascaria concept in Chicago, Boyd had the opportunity to work with pastry chef Tanya Hemphill.
-Volunteering days off to learn from Hemphill cemented her love of the baking and pastry arts.
+At her first kitchen job, a Brazilian Churrascaria concept in Chicago, Boyd became infatuated with the work of the restaurant’s pastry chef Tanya Hemphill.
+Volunteering days off to learn from Hemphill cemented her love for the baking and pastry arts.

 Restaurant, bakery and hotel positions in Chicago, Charleston and Detroit followed, each offering new learning opportunities and excellent mentorship.
 In particular, working under acclaimed chef Robert Carter and pastry chef Esthi Stefenelli at Peninsula Grill in Charleston exposed Boyd to a range of techniques & preparations, while a stage with pastry chef Michael Laiskonis at the legendary Tribute in Farmington Hills, Michigan imparted a stylistic and philosophical influence that remains with her today.

-Outside of restaurant work, Boyd enjoys spending time with her husband Dayne, children ages 7 & 10, two cats and a flock of hens.
-She volunteers time to various food-related causes as a member of the Piedmont Culinary Guild, and to Charlotte-based organization Community Link in support of homeless-to-housing programs.
+Outside of restaurant work, Boyd enjoys spending time with her husband and two children, two cats and a flock of hens.
+She volunteers time to various local food-related causes as a member of the Piedmont Culinary Guild, and to Charlotte-based organization Community Link in support of homeless-to-housing programs.